 If you’ve considered selling ebooks on Amazon, then you might be wondering: “What percentage of the book market does Amazon have?” and “Who are Amazon's competitors?”
 We explored the answers to these questions by taking a look at PublishDrive’s data for the past few years.
 Let’s dig in:

 PublishDrive analyzed the sales numbers of publishers signed up and found that in the case of English titles, only 39% of the sales volume came from the Amazon ebook market (2017 first 3 quarters).

-It is obviously a huge amount, but still, if you are exclusive with Amazon Kindle through KDP Select, you may lose 61% of your potential readers and sales.
-You may earn more money in stores and markets you have never thought to be more suitable for your target group.
+It is obviously a huge amount, but still, if you are selling ebooks on Amazon exclusively through KDP Select, you may lose 61% of your potential readers and sales.
+You may earn more money in stores and markets that you never even thought were suitable for your target group.

 Only 39%?
 But how?
-Because
+Because:

 - we have many new channels integrated for English language books (even in emerging markets)